Is It Safe to Travel to Belarus in 2026?

 Business Travelersvery high

-Business travelers are at extreme risk due to the lack of consular support and the potential for wrongful detention without access to legal representation.
+Business travelers are at significant risk due to the lack of consular assistance and the potential for arbitrary enforcement of local laws, which can disrupt operations.

 Familiesvery high